ashdude14/selenium-test/readme.md

 ## Description

 This project aims to automate the interaction with a web application using Selenium WebDriver in JavaScript.
-The goal is to demonstrate how to locate and interact with elements on a webpage using XPath expressions.
+The goal is to demonstrate how to locate and interact with elements on a webpage.

 ## Prerequisites